 Appetite changes

-Sleep disruption can also play tricks on your appetite.
-Some find themselves craving snacks at all hours, while others may suddenly lose interest in food altogether as if their appetite just vanishes into thin air.
+Sleep disruption can also affect your appetite.
+Some find themselves craving snacks at all hours, while others may suddenly lose interest in food altogether, as if their appetite just vanishes into thin air.
 It's surprising how closely sleeping habits link to eating patterns.

 Emotional changes

-Whether you're juggling work or navigating school, poor sleep can take a toll on your mood.
+Whether you're juggling work or navigating school, poor sleep can significantly impact your mood.
 Irritability, anxiety, and even feelings of depression can creep in as your biological rhythms get disrupted, throwing off the neurotransmitters that regulate your emotions.

 Understanding these symptoms is the first step to reclaiming your sleep and overall health.
 One of the best places to start is by referring to evidence-based strategies offered by experts like Chris Winter, Mark Williams, and Danny Penman.